Last updated: May 3, 2026

 What to try if the main path fails

-- File late on the state credit if you still can: The Department of Revenue says MO-PTC claims can be filed up to three years after the original due date.
+- File late on the state credit if you still can: Missouri says MO-PTC claims can be filed up to three years after the original due date.

-- Plan for next year now: If you missed a local freeze deadline, calendar the next local window because waiting can reset your base year and shrink future savings.
+- Plan for next year now: If you missed a local freeze deadline, calendar the next local window because waiting can affect your base year.

-- Check veteran-specific rules: A veteran senior who is a former prisoner of war and has a total service-connected disability should review the constitutional homestead exemption.
+- Check veteran-specific rules: A veteran senior who is a former prisoner of war and has a total service-connected disability should review the POW homestead exemption.

 Local resources

-- County assessor and collector offices: Use the official assessor directory and collector directory for local deadlines, tax receipts, and freeze rules.
+- County assessor and collector offices: Use the official state directories for local deadlines, tax receipts, and freeze rules.

-- Emergency support while you fix the tax issue: United Way 211 can connect you with local community action agencies, Salvation Army, St. Vincent de Paul, Catholic Charities, and other groups that may help with housing costs, food, transportation, or paperwork barriers.
+- Emergency support: United Way 211 can connect you with local community action agencies, Salvation Army, St. Vincent de Paul, Catholic Charities, and other groups that may help with housing costs, food, transportation, or paperwork barriers.

 Diverse communities and access notes

-- Seniors with disabilities: The state credit is also open to 100% disabled Missourians and 100% service-connected disabled veterans.
-If you need help collecting forms or traveling to an office, start with the DHSS regional resource lists.
+- Seniors with disabilities: The state credit is also open to some 100% disabled Missourians and some disabled veterans.
+If you need help collecting forms or traveling to an office, start with your local Area Agency on Aging.

-- Veteran seniors: The Missouri Constitution gives a true homestead tax exemption only to a former prisoner of war with a total service-connected disability.
-Separately, the state credit instructions say VA payments are not counted in income for a 100% service-connected disabled veteran applying for MO-PTC.
+- Veteran seniors: Missouri has a true homestead tax exemption only for a former prisoner of war with a total service-connected disability.
+Separately, some VA payments are not counted in household income for certain disabled veterans applying for MO-PTC.

 - Rural seniors with limited access: Paper applications are still common, and phone help may be faster than websites.
 Use the official county office directories, 211, and free tax-prep sites before paying a fee-based service.